 Once all liabilities have been identified, the business can then move forward with the formal process of LLC dissolution.

 The company will create a plan that explains how it will settle all debts and liabilities and inform the creditors about the plan.
 Creditors will then have to decide if they want to accept the proposed settlement or not.

 If they don't, the business can still move forward with the debt settlement process, but it might be more difficult and could result in a legal battle.

-A Tennessee limited liability company is obligated to notify the Tennessee Department of Revenue (DOR) if it ceases doing business in the state.
-In most cases, you can close your LLC's account by calling the DOR and asking them to send you a tax clearance letter.
+A Tennessee limited liability company must notify the Tennessee Department of Revenue (DOR) if it ceases doing business in the state.
+In most cases calling the DOR should be enough to close your LLC account.
+They should also send you a tax clearance letter.

-They will then send you a tax clearance letter, which you will need to show to the Division of Business Services before they will finalize your dissolution.
+Once you get a tax clearance letter, you should show it to the Division of Business Services before they will finalize your dissolution.

 This is also the time to close all tax accounts with the Tennessee Department of Revenue.

 After closing all tax accounts, the last step in dissolving your LLC in Tennessee is to file Articles of Termination with the State's Division of Business Services.